sxmbxat/student-grades/README.md

-Predicting Student Grades using Python
+# Predicting Student Grades using Machine Learning models

 Using the standard Data Science pipeline, I developed a Machine Learning model to predict student grades.